tailscale/tailscale/api.md

 ### Response with all fields

-If successful, Tailscale returns an HTTP code of '200' and a JSON list of the tailnet devices and their details, including `enabledRoutes`, `advertisedRoutes`, and `clientConnectivity`.
+If successful, Tailscale returns an HTTP code of '200' and a JSON list of the tailnet devices and their details, including `enabledRoutes`, `advertisedRoutes`, and `clientConnectivity`. <!--WILL, YOUR NAME IS LISTED IN THE SAMPLE BELOW; SHALL WE CHANGE IT TO 'EXAMPLE' OR SOMETHING?-->

 ``` jsonc
 {